oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ![compliance stack](images/stack-security-compliance.png " ")

+Stack security compliance will help you take control and understand all risk factors, assess levels of exposure to determine the best course of action, and ensure all standards are met.
+In addition to that, now you can secure underlying Exadata Engineered Systems.
+By doing this, you are securing everything from database to infrastructure.

 In this lab, you will get hands-on experience is using *Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database* to secure configuration of provisioned database.